Sean O'Brien (politician)

-Sean O'Brien (born August 19, 1968) is a Judge of the Trumbull County Court of Common Pleas in Ohio.
-Judge O'Brien is a former Democratic member of the Ohio Senate who represented the 32nd district.
-The district includes all of Ashtabula and Trumbull counties, as well as a portion of Geauga County (including the City of Chardon; but excluding Chardon Township).
+Sean O'Brien (born August 19, 1968) is a judge of the Trumbull County Court of Common Pleas in Ohio.
+He is a former Democratic member of the Ohio Senate who represented the 32nd district.
+The district includes all of Ashtabula and Trumbull counties, as well as a portion of Geauga County (including the City of Chardon, but excluding Chardon Township).
 O'Brien formerly served in the Ohio House of Representatives from 2011 to 2016.

 Life and career

-A lifelong resident of the Mahoning Valley, O'Brien went on to graduate from Edinboro University before earning his Juris Doctor (J.D.) degree from the University of Akron.
-O'Brien founded the Trumbull County Community Foundation, an economic development not-for-profit.
+A lifelong resident of the Mahoning Valley, O'Brien graduated from Edinboro University before earning his Juris Doctor (J.D.) degree from the University of Akron.

+He founded the Trumbull County Community Foundation, an economic development not-for-profit.

 He is married with two daughters.

 O'Brien was elected to the Ohio House of Representatives in November 2010 with 64.53% of the vote, defeating Republican Geno Capone and Independent Werner Lange.
 He won reelection in 2012, garnering 72.46% of the vote, and again in 2014 with 66%.
-Prior to his election O'Brien served as assistant prosecutor in Trumbull County.
+Prior to his election, he served as assistant prosecutor in Trumbull County.

 Ohio Senate

-In 2016, ten-year incumbent Capri Cafaro was ineligible to run for re-election to the Ohio Senate due to term-limits.
+In 2016, ten-year incumbent Capri Cafaro was ineligible to run for re-election to the Ohio Senate due to term limits.
 O'Brien made it known fairly early that he intended to succeed her.
 While initially he faced competition for the nomination from Tom Letson, Letson eventually dropped out.
-In the primary, he faced political newcomer Kristen Rock, but defeated her easily 62% to 38% to take the nomination.
+In the primary, O'Brien faced political newcomer Kristen Rock, but defeated her easily, 62% to 38%, to take the nomination.

-While Donald Trump won the district in 2016, O'Brien easily defeated Republican Robert Allen, 56% to 44% to take the seat in the general election.
+While Donald Trump won the district in 2016, O'Brien easily defeated Republican Robert Allen, 56% to 44%, to take the seat in the general election.
 He was sworn in on January 3, 2017.

-On November 3, 2020 O'Brien lost re-election to former Ashtabula County Auditor Sandra O'Brien.
+On November 3, 2020, O'Brien lost re-election to former Ashtabula County Auditor Sandra O'Brien.